We’ve been growing landscape plants since 1980. We know it’s almost impossible to achieve a 100% survival rate. That’s why we’ve got you covered!

 One of the simplest and most effective solutions to keeping deer away from your precious plants is to put up a deer fence.
 Understandably, most gardeners may not want to opt for this option as installing a fence is time-consuming and expensive.
 However, you need to evaluate the damage that deer do to your beautiful plants and determine whether a fence is a worthwhile investment.
 If you choose to go ahead with setting up a fence, it will protect future plants for years to come.
 The best part?
 You will not have to limit the kind of plants you grow.
 You will be able to grow leafy and sweet-smelling plants without worrying if they are prickly or bitter enough to ward off the local deer population.

 A fence can make you feel like you are caged in your living space.
 You may end up locking yourself in instead of keeping the deer out.
 So if you decide that a fence is not up to your alley, an outdoor motion-activated system may be the solution to your deer problem.
-Every time there is the motion sensor is activated, you will be alerted through the motion-sensing system.
-You can then come out and physically ward off the deer.
-This system works for both unwanted intruders and deer, so you get to strike two birds with one stone.Caution: The deer may learn how to come to a stop or trot softly, which will not trigger the motion detection system.
-In such a case, you might have to add a device that squirts water.
+Every time there is the motion sensor is activated, you can trigger a light, and alarm, or even trigger a water hose to go off and spray the deer.
+Depending on your level of DIY skills, you could even combine all three methods.

-Did you know?
 Bar soap is a natural deer repellent that can be used to keep deer away from your precious plants.
-Head over to the grocery store and buy yourself regular bar soap!Tie bars of soap with wires, ropes, or fishing line and hang them vertically on tree branches or shrubs to repel deer.
+Head over to the grocery store and buy yourself regular bar soap!Tie bars of soap with wires, ropes, or fishing lineand hang them vertically on tree branches or shrubs to repel deer.
 If you are worried about your hands getting dirty or creating a soapy mess in your garden, you can wrap the soap bars in tissue or netting.
 The smell of soap tricks deer by making them think there is a predator nearby.
 Once alerted by its smell, deer will think twice about coming anywhere near your garden and its plants.
 This trick works like a charm to keep other mammals such as rabbits and mice away from your plants.
-You can also use deer repellant spray on your plants to rid your yard of deer.

 Turning your garden into a deer-proof landscape is an investment, and it can cost quite a bit.
 However, depending on how frequently your garden is barricaded with a herd of deer, you may have to take measures of various degrees.Get started on repelling deer from your garden and keep them from eating plants